ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 ![Material1](/resources/Material1.png?raw=true)

+The four push buttons are very common and easy to obtain.
+They are similar as the onboard buttons of FloppyEmu.
+Except the PCB design is made for a through-hole type push buttons (not SMD buttons as on FloppyEmu).
+Switches with a 7mm peg are required to properly mount the printed button caps.
+Check on ebay searching for "micro switch push button 6x6x7mm".
+Your favourite electronics supplier should also have them (Germany: reichelt.de, TASTER 9303, Kurzhubtaster 6x6mm, 7,0mm).

-For the button panel and LCD connector:
+#### For the button panel and LCD connector:
 - You can use simple breadboard wires ("jumper wires") to connect FloppyEmu to the button panel and LCD.
 They are cheap and also come with a ribbon cable.
 The LCD and the button panel both require 7 wires each (since 3 pins of the button panel's pin header are unused).

 - Alternatively, use "header plugs" with matching ribbon cable (2x5 for the button panel, 2x8 for the LCD) - as shown in the build photos.
 This is a slightly more expensive and complex solution.